 - An attached or integrated web camera

-- A reliable Internet connection—video conferencing works best when you are using a fast Internet connection.
+- A reliable Internet connection—broadband wired or wireless (3G or 4G/LTE).
+Video conferencing works best when you are using a fast Internet connection.
 The following minimum Internet connection speeds are recommended:

 - You can test the speed of your connection here—http://www.speedtest.net/